Women at the Heart

 Life in Central Australia is a tough, isolated existence, and for women in decades past confined by the gender roles of their era, the challenges were enormous.
 Bringing up children, trying to cook nutritious meals, and running households thousands of kilometres from family and friends meant these women had to make the most of what was available to them.
 The concept of feminism, as we know it today, was not one society recognised, but these tenacious and resilient pioneers certainly left their mark.

-The stories of some of these women are told in a collaboration between the National Pioneer Women’s Hall of Fame and 783ABC.
+The stories of some of these women are told in a collaboration between the museum and 783ABC.
 You can listen to stories about:

-- Molly Clark, as told by her granddaughter Meegan Sullivan in conversation with Dianna Newham (NPWHF) and Alice Moldovan (783ABC)
+- Molly Clark, as told by her granddaughter Meegan Sullivan in conversation with Dianna Newham (museum) and Alice Moldovan (783ABC)

 - Tilly Johannsen, in a conversation between Dianna Newham and Alice Moldovan